 Should it be done differently?

-Small transport companies want to go electric?
-The hurdles to finance vehicles are high, grid congestion is almost insoluble for individual companies, and the cost of charging infrastructure is high.
-And they have a structural cost disadvantage.
-So should we want to?
+Small transport companies want to go electric.
+However, financing vehicles is challenging, grid congestion is almost insoluble for individual companies, and charging infrastructure is expensive.
+They also have a structural cost disadvantage.
+So, should we?

 From the standpoint of challenging, ambitious climate goals, aren’t we better off going with the big transportation companies and shippers with large distribution centers?
 Can we not achieve 80% of the climate goals for road transport with 20% of the effort?